parthenon-hpc-lab/parthenon/doc/sphinx/src/metadata.rst

 behave in an intuitive way.
 This translates to a desire for particles/fields with EITHER Flag1 or Flag2 AND Flag3 AND Flag4 and NOT Flag5 or Flag6.

+When in doubt about arithmetic with FlagCollections, aggressively use parenthesis to enforce the order of operations you expect.

 Note that the unary inverse operator is **not** supported.